Care

 Cleaning the bases:

-We finish the wood of our clogs with a natural wax, which is what gives them a beautiful, lightly polished look.
+Our clogs with a natural wax which is what gives them a beautiful, lightly polished look that's not shiny.
 You’re welcome to re-wax with any all uncolored, natural wood wax, beeswax or wood sealer.
-You can use a mild detergent to gently clean the wood surface prior to waxing or to remove stains.
+To clearn them, first use a damp cloth and mild detergent.
+Make sure you let the wood dry fully before adding the wax.
+Follow the directions on the wax for best results.

 Our leathers